 - Activate the marker to move.

 - Then press Mrk ->/Tools

-- Then choose one of the following:
+- Then Mkr ->

-- Mrk -> Center (Not available in DTF mode) The center frequency of the measurement becomes the value of the active marker.
-The frequency span is adjusted accordingly.
+Then choose one of the following:

-- More then Mkr -> Delay (NA mode ONLY) The group delay value of the active marker becomes the electrical delay setting of the trace.
-Learn how to set group delay format on page 26.
-Learn more about electrical delay on page 28.
+- Mrk -> Center (Not available in DTF or SA mode with zero span) The center frequency of the measurement becomes the value of the active marker.
+The frequency span is adjusted accordingly. - Mkr -> Delay (NA mode ONLY.)
+The group delay value of the active marker becomes the electrical delay setting of the trace.
+Learn how to set group delay format on page 43.
+Learn more about electrical delay on page 45. - Mkr->RefLev (SA mode ONLY) The reference level becomes the magnitude of the active marker. - Mkr->Tune Freq (SA mode with Tune & Listen ONLY) The Tune & Listen Frequency becomes the frequency of the active marker.